vermasurabhi/Django_help_commands/README.md

 ## For changing username password
 * python manage.py changepassword *username*

-## How to all the username through shell
+## How to get all the username through shell
 * python manage.py shell
 * from django.contrib.auth.models import User
 * all_users = User.objects.all()